json-schema-org/blog/pages/posts/the-architectural-scope-of-json-schema.md

 ## What _is_ JSON Schema?

-JSON Schema is a specification that defines a mechanism to describe a JSON value and can be used to validate and provide meta-data about the value.
+JSON Schema is a specification that defines a mechanism to describe a JSON value and can be used to validate and annotate the value.
 This mechanism is organized into a number of keywords, each of which provides a defined behavior.

 A single set of keywords comprises a "schema."